 So all that being said, how do you make sure your website has all the different icons it should have, and they're properly referenced in your HTML markup?

 Quite simply, the best way to do this is to use a service that generates the markup and icons for you.
-The best I've found so far is the ol' faithful realfavicongenerator.net.
+The best ones I've found so far are realfavicongenerator.net and Website Planet's Favicon Generator.
 You can upload an icon image, specify some preferences, and it will generate a ZIP file with your icons properly sized and set up, as well as the HTML to insert into your site's